Here are five of our original family of six

 Gliders are equipped with membranes that stretch from the front leg to the back leg on both sides.
 These membranes aren't really visible until the glider stretches its legs out.

 In the wild, gliders glide from tree to tree, much like North American flying squirrels.
-Our guys don't do a lot of gliding, perhaps because they don't need to evade predators or work too hard to acquire food.
-Instead, they tend to climb or make smaller leaps that don't require gliding.
-They are somewhat heavy on their feet, and when they land, they land with a thud as if someone had thrown them.
+Our guys didn't do a lot of gliding, perhaps because they didn't need to evade predators or work too hard to acquire food.
+Instead, they tended to climb or make smaller leaps that didn't require gliding.
+They were somewhat heavy on their feet, and when they landed, they landed with a thud as if someone had thrown them.

-When moving along the ground, they use an amusing hopping gait.
-Sucrose in particular hops very spastically.
-He probably wonders why we laugh at him.
+When moving along the ground, gliders use an amusing hopping gait.
+Sucrose in particular hopped very spastically.
+He probably wondered why we laughed at him.

 PERSONALITY

 Personalities vary from glider to glider, obviously, but in my somewhat limited experience, gliders tend to be very active, curious creatures.
-Mine love to explore and will eagerly investigate anything new in their living area.
-They like to climb on people and have been known to grab earrings and bracelets and try to yank them off.
-I think they are just trying to figure out what the jewelry is.
+Mine loved to explore and eagerly investigated anything new in their living area.
+They liked to climb on people and occasionally grabbed earrings and bracelets and tried to pull them off.
+I think they were just trying to figure out what the jewelry was.

 I've also seen my gliders display what I can only call a sense of humor.
 For example, I once observed Dextrose and Geri clinging to the stucco wall on the porch, taking a rest from hunting bugs.
 Geri was in front of Dextrose, and I noticed her eyeing him as if she were devising a plan.
 After a couple of minutes, she reached out, grabbed his tail, and gave it a couple of firm yanks, nearly pulling him off the wall.
 She could only have done it to amuse herself!